 Brubaker’s approach delivers equal time for the villains of the piece.
 We drop in and out of the activities of Red Skull, his sadistic daughter Sin, her brutal boyfriend Crossbones, hypnotist and psychiatrist Dr Faustus, and mad scientist Arnim Zola.
 They’re all given a greater complexity than on pre-Brubaker appearances, with an anomaly about why the Red Skull has such a hated for the USA neatly explained.

 A decision is eventually taken that there should be a replacement Captain America, but his approach ramps up the confrontational aspects.
 There’s an acceptance that Captain America doesn’t kill, but maiming is on the agenda, which doesn’t sit well with the entire cast.

 In the latter pages the art takes a jarring turn for a chapter.
-Primarily and effectively provided by Steve Epting and Mike Perkins to that point, the work of Roberto De La Torre fails to adhere to the established look.
+Primarily and effectively provided by Steve Epting and Mike Perkins to that point (see sample spread), the work of Roberto De La Torre fails to adhere to the established look.
 His segment coincides with some clumsy writing from Brubaker, who to this point had masterfully trickled the slow release of information.